 When engaging in an opportunity, we often rely on our product/solution to win the day.
 We believe if we can show them how cool, how powerful, or how revolutionary the product is, it will magically answer all their questions and lead them to buy.
 In early stage markets, when you have little to no competition and the early adopters can easily see the utility in your product – you can win a fair share of business this way.
-However, once the clarity is muddied up with more competitors, later stage buyers, and smaller territories – your sales skills will win the day.
+However, once that clarity is muddied up with more competitors, later stage buyers, and competing priorities for your buyer’s attention and budget – you will have to rely on your sales skills to win the day.
 Average sales professionals fall behind and the cream always rises to the top.
 Sales professionals who have a consistent sales approach that covers the buyer’s journey in making a buying decision are proven to be more successful.

 As organizations try to cross over the chasm, this becomes a key to continued sales growth.
 To grow, you need that consistency in approach across geographies.
 Gong.IO research showed us that the best sales teams have one thing in common: a consistent approach to their sales engagement.
 To be clear, not a scripted, robotics approach but one where buyers/customers feel consistency whether it is East coast or West, EMEA or APAC.
 The company’s engagement DNA is consistent.